symphony-of-empires/symphony-of-empires/README.md

 * Support for multiple mods
 * Heavy usage of multithreaded code

+## Documentation
+Documentation can be found at: https://symphony-of-empires.github.io/docs

 ## Download

 If you're looking for the game you can find download links on: [https://symphony-of-empires.com/downloads.html].